 Lake Bled is one of the most visited destinations in Slovenia.
-Many people come mainly because of the lake or the Vintgar-gorge, but you cannot miss a Bled Castle, which is more than a thousand-year-old.
-Walking to the castle and spending time there is also an ideal medieval program with kids, so it is perfect for families as well.
+Many people come mainly because of the lake or the Vintgar-gorge, but you cannot miss Bled Castle, which is more than a thousand-year-old.
+Walking to the castle and spending time there is also an ideal medieval program with kids, so it is perfect for families.
 Slovenia's oldest castle on the lake is waiting for you to discover.

 To make it easier to organize, we have gathered the most important information that may be essential if you wish to visit the castle.

 - The castle is more than 1000 years old.
 It was built in the early 11th century.
 Originally, a Romanian tower stood on the site of today's castle.

 - The building is located 130 meters above the lake.
 This also means that you should be going up only because of the view.